PRISM Exeter

 Our Speakers series showcases the incredible work of LGBTQ+ people in STEMM and game-changing diversity and inclusion initiatives from across the UK.

-Our next Speakers event will take place at Exeter Library on Monday 10th June for Pride Month.
-In-person (£4.80) and online (£0) tickets are available via Eventbrite.
+Our next Speakers event is taking place at Exeter Library on Thursday 14th November for LGBTQ+ STEMM Day.
+In-person (£4.88) and online (£0) tickets are available via Eventbrite.
 Sign up to our mailing list to ensure you don't miss out on further announcements!

 Queer Science Competition